antonwierenga/amazonmq-cli/README.md

 Example:`add-topic --name foo`

 ### browse-messages
 Browse messages.
 The browse operation may not return all messages due to limitations of broker configuration and system resources.
-In contrast to list-messages the browse-messages command also takes in-flight messages into consideration.

 ##### Parameters:
   - queue